bstofko/ruby-bookstore/README.md

 Search:
 - Searches and retrieves books with:
-  * Titles that closely match the name column of the Book Model Table in the schema.
+  * Titles that closely match the name column of the Book Model Table.
-  * Authors that match a non-case sensitive string from the Author Model Table and using the author ID to query the Books table
+  * Authors that match a non-case sensitive string from the Author Model Table using author_id
+  * Publishers that match a non-case sensitive string from the Publisher Model Table using publisher_id

 In progress:
-- Allow the search query to search for author or publisher matching an exact string in the Author and Publisher tables.
-This will return a collection of books that match the author_id and publisher_id fields of the Book Table to find books that belong to an author or publisher.
+- Add instance methods to Book.rb
 - Search and retrieve collections of book formats and types